qingwen220/geaflow/GOVERNANCE.md

 - Community input is always welcome and valued.

 ## Code of Conduct

-All participants must follow our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming and inclusive environment.
+We are the ASF incubation project and adhere to the [Apache Code of Conduct](https://www.apache.org/foundation/policies/conduct).
+For more details, please refer to our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Communication Channels
 - **GitHub Issues:** For bug reports and feature requests ([Issue Tracker](https://github.com/apache/geaflow/issues))